UPDATED: May 29, 2020 (I am now doing periodic, not daily updates)

 - Restaurant deliveries are still allowed.

 - About walking your dog.
-Finally, some clarity on walking your dog, though it does not seem realistic.
-The Ministry of Health (Minsa), on its Twitter account, tweeted: “a pet is an important member of many Panamanian families.”
-They explained that dog owners cannot take their pets “for a walk” in the neighborhood.
-However, the pet can be in the owner’s yard during the owner’s 2 hour time slot.
+There is no Executive Decree about walking your dog.
+However, the Ministry of Health (Minsa) has tweeted that dog owners cannot take their pets “for a walk” in the neighborhood.
+However, the pet can be in the owner’s yard during the owner’s 2-hour time slot.

 The new coronavirus hours for banks are as follows: